martinthomson/tmi/draft-thomson-tmi.md

 # Intermediation Is Useful

-That intermediaries provide access to valuable resources does not imply that all intermediaries have exclusive control over access to resources.
-A router might provide access to other networks, but similar access might be obtained via a different route.
+Not all intermediaries have exclusive control access to the resources they provide access to.
+A router might facilitate access to other networks, but similar access might be obtained via a different route.
 The same web content might be provided by multiple CDNs.
 Multiple DNS resolvers can provide answers to the same queries.
 The ability to access the same capabilities from multiple entities contributes greatly to the robustness of a system.

-Intermediaries often provide capabilities that benefit from economies of scale by providing a service that aggregates demand from multiple individuals.
+Intermediaries often provide capabilities that benefit from economies of scale by providing a service that serves multiple individuals.
 For instance, individuals are unlikely to be in a position to negotiate connections to multiple networks, but an ISP can.
 Similarly, an individual might find it difficult to acquire the capacity necessary to withstand a DDoS attack, but the scale at which a CDN operates means that this capacity is likely available to it.
 Or the value of a social network is in part due to the existing